SAIL High School

 SAIL High School, also known as School for Arts and Innovative Learning and formerly School for Applied Individualized Learning, is a public secondary school, serving grades 9-12 for the Leon County Schools in Tallahassee, Florida.
+A magnet school, it has a focus on arts and applied humanities.

 Programs and magnet school status

 The school is a magnet school, with a focus on arts and applied humanities and an individualized approach to education.
 The school is also known for its extracurricular robotics program, which is sponsored by a grant from Envision Credit Union.
 The school also has a juggling program, which is credited as the inspiration for the introductory juggling course held at Appalachian State University.

 The school has an open admissions policy, in which the names of interested students are placed on a waiting list until a seat becomes available.

 During the Spring term of each school year, traditional classes are suspended for one week, during which students take workshop courses of their choice, known as intensives.
 Intensives can include either group trips to other U.S. states or territories (featuring activities such as camping and visiting national parks, including in such locations as Puerto Rico) or on-campus activities (such as film studies discussions, community volunteering, and technology projects).
 Some students (with special permission) can design their own intensive and report back on their experiences.